magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture-repo.md

 {%endhighlight%}

-When the test is run, credentials from `credentials.xml` are transfered to the defined fields.
+When the test is run, credentials from `credentials.xml` are transferred to the defined fields.

 ### `%isolation%` placeholder {#mtf_repo_isolation}